sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 	ok_manual.catch(() => {});

 	return {
-		streamed: {
 		ok_manual,
 		ok_fetch: fetch('/fetch/that/could/fail'),
 		dangerous_unhandled: Promise.reject()
-		}
 	};
 }
 ```

 > On platforms that do not support streaming, such as AWS Lambda, responses will be buffered.
 This means the page will only render once all promises resolve.
 If you are using a proxy (e.g. NGINX), make sure it does not buffer responses from the proxied server.

 > Streaming data will only work when JavaScript is enabled.
-You should avoid returning nested promises from a universal `load` function if the page is server rendered, as these are _not_ streamed — instead, the promise is recreated when the function reruns in the browser.
+You should avoid returning promises from a universal `load` function if the page is server rendered, as these are _not_ streamed — instead, the promise is recreated when the function reruns in the browser.

 > The headers and status code of a response cannot be changed once the response has started streaming, therefore you cannot `setHeaders` or throw redirects inside a streamed promise.

+> [In SvelteKit 1.x](migrating-to-sveltekit-2#top-level-promises-are-no-longer-awaited) top-level promises were automatically awaited, only nested promises were streamed.

 ## Parallel loading